William Contreras Preview, Player Props: Brewers vs. Dodgers

-William Contreras, with a slugging percentage of .357 in his past 10 games -- including one home run -- will be in action for the Milwaukee Brewers against the Los Angeles Dodgers, with Clayton Kershaw on the mound, August 16 at 10:10 PM ET.
+William Contreras -- 1-for-3 with a double in his most recent game -- will be in action for the Milwaukee Brewers versus the Los Angeles Dodgers, with Lance Lynn on the hill, on August 17 at 10:10 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Dodgers.
+In his previous game, he went 1-for-3 with a double against the Dodgers.

 William Contreras Game Info & Props vs. the Dodgers